 Sociology of Organizations

 In recent years a lot of the best sociological works have been devoted to the study of an organization.
-Sociology of organizations as a science aims at informing the society of how social relations are established and can be modified, though it does not intend to give direct instructions on how to act or intervene in these relations.
+Sociology of organizations as science aims at informing the society of how social relations are established and can be modified, though it does not intend to give direct instructions on how to act or intervene in these relations.
 This research meets the same purposes.
-In this study I will try to examine sociological processes involved in building a social group within an organization and understand how social life forms in different conditions.
-On the example of informal organizations I will try to explain how these sociological processes can lead to a certain organizational outcome.
+In this study, I will try to examine sociological processes involved in building a social group within an organization and understand how social life forms in different conditions.
+In the example of informal organizations, I will try to explain how these sociological processes can lead to a certain organizational outcome.

 Sociologists divide organizations into formal and informal.
 A formal organization is a fixed set of rules of inner organizational procedures and structures.
 Main features of formal organizations are: